The Traveling Weather Show

 ARE YOU PREPARED?

 The Traveling Weather Show severe weather training and preparedness programs offer training in severe weather observation (weather spotting), safety, earthquake preparedness, local tornado history, development of amateur radio "RACES" programs (Radio Amateur Civil Emergency Service), and amateur radio "Technician level" classes.
 These seminars are provided to federal, state, and local government agencies, law enforcement agencies, fire protection districts, school districts, hospital staff, houses of worship, CERT teams, neighborhood groups, condominium associations, home-school groups as well as the general public.
-They are provided within a 50-100 mile radius of St. Louis- outside of that area, travel surcharges may be incurred.
+They are provided within a 50-100 mile radius of St. Louis/one hour of travel. outside of that area, travel surcharges may be incurred.
 Safety building surveys are also offered for severe weather and earthquake protection.
 Many observers have attended "SKYWARN" classes offered by Michael Redman through St. Louis County for the last 30 years.
 While now retired from St. Louis County, Michael Redman continues to offer these classes through The Traveling Weather Show.
 If you have enjoyed and benefited from these classes in the past, you will be pleased to know that you may still take advantage of these excellent training and safety services, which undergo constant review and improvement.
 If you have never attended Michael Redman's programs, you are welcome to take a class.
 They are far better than standard presentations from other providers.

 If tornadoes in the region, the state, or even the county have increased your awareness and interest of tornado and severe weather hazards and risks, these classes will help you to: